SRMLabHUST/QC-STORM/MLEwt MATLAB/README.md

 # How to use
-Download the codes and open MATLAB software (the author run the codes by MATLAB R2017a).
+Download the codes and open MATLAB software.

 Run Single Molecule Fitting 2D/BFGS_2D_main.m or Single Molecule Fitting AS3D/BFGS_3D_main.m